elf4j/elf4j/README.md

 - It is considered a setup error to have multiple providers in the classpath without a selection.
 The ELF4J facade falls back to no-op on all errors related to logging service provider discovery.

-## Use it - for a logging Service Provider...
+## Use it - for a logging Service Provider

 To enable an independent logging framework/engine via the ELF4J spec, the _service provider_ should follow instructions of Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
 Namely,